IPPSR/CongressData/README.md

 ## Accessing Data

-`get_congress_data`: Use `get_congress_data` to access all or part of Congress Data.
+`get_congress_data`: Access all or a part of Congress Data with `get_congress_data`.
 Subset by state names with `state` and years with `years` (either a single year or a two-year vector that represents the min/max of what you want).
 You can also use the `related_to` argument to search across variable names, short/long descriptions from the codebook, and citations for non-exact matches of a supplied term.
 For example, searching ‘tax’ will return variables with words like ‘taxes’ and ‘taxable’ in any of those columns.

 ## Pulling Citations

-`get_var_info`: Each variable in Congress Data was collected from external sources.
+`get_var_info`: Each variable in Congress Data was collected from external sources, please use `get_var_info` to obtain their citations.
 We’ve made it easy to cite the source of each variable you use with the `get_var_info` function described above.
 Supply a vector of variable names to the function with the `var_names` function and collect the citations provided in the plain text or BibTeX columns.

+# Citation

 In addition to citing each variable’s source, we ask that you cite Congress Data if use it or this package.
 A recommended citation is below.

-# Citation

 > Grossmann, M., Lucas, C., McCrain, J, & Ostrander, I. (2022).
 The
 > Congress Data.
 East Lansing, MI: Institute for Public Policy and